project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 #### `icon`
 This is the icon that will be displayed for your skill on the skill store.
 It supports [any free Font Awesome icons](https://fontawesome.com/icons?d=gallery&m=free)

+### `category`
+Defines a category your skill belongs to.
+This helps categorize your skill to better search results on the store.
+Available categories:
+- weather
+- information
+- entertainment
+- music
+- game
+- kid
+- automation
+- assistance
+- security
+- planning
+- shopping
+- organisation
+- household
+- health

 #### `author`
 This is you!
 Make sure to use the same github username!